 And so ended Walter's remarkable musical journey.
 Of all the conductors on record, only Furtwängler approached (but never matched) such a radical compound transformation of outlook.
 That one man could embrace such an astounding variety of interpretation attests to the power of music and its ineffable impact upon the human soul in ways that transcend the ephemera of our lives.

 A Personal Note – It seems so very long ago (well, I suppose it was) ...
-The first full set of Beethoven symphonies I ever bought was on Walter's Columbia Symphony LPs, individually and in mono – why pay $1 more for stereo?
-Even then I must have recognized and chafed against Walter's limits – I made a "mix tape" to "improve" his Beethoven Pastoral by splicing in Toscanini's potent thunderstorm – but his abiding warmth and humanity clearly resonated in my prepubescent soul.
+The first full set of Beethoven symphonies I ever bought was Walter's Columbia Symphony LPs, individually and in mono – why pay $1 more for stereo?
+Even then I must have recognized and chafed against the limits of Walter's late style – I made a "mix tape" to "improve" his Beethoven Pastoral by splicing in Toscanini's potent thunderstorm – but his abiding warmth and humanity clearly resonated in my prepubescent soul.
 In the six decades since, I've managed to hear and ponder nearly all of Walter's studio recordings and most of his recorded concerts, albeit rather randomly as I happened to come across them.
-I recognize that this article is apt to hold little outside interest, but it has already served a deeply meaningful if private purpose by prodding me to organize my thoughts on the depth, range and evolution of Walter's art on which I've reflected ever since being spellbound by those first Walter albums a thousand years ago.
+I recognize that this article is apt to hold little outside interest, but it already has served a deeply meaningful if private purpose by prodding me to organize my thoughts on the depth, range and evolution of Walter's art on which I've reflected ever since being spellbound by those first Beethoven albums a thousand years ago.

 I gratefully acknowledge the following sources for the facts and quotations contained in this article, and to which I refer you for further information.
 I'll take credit and blame for the opinions and comments.
-(Full disclosure: I confess that I blatantly cribbed some passages about recordings by Walter and others from my classicalnotes articles about the specific pieces; no, I won't sue myself.)
-Also generally listed are the sources upon which I relied for the recordings I mention.
+(Full disclosure: I confess that I blatantly cribbed some passages about recordings by Walter and others from my classicalnotes articles about the specific pieces; I won't sue myself.)
+Also generally listed are the sources for the recordings upon which I relied.